 How to ‘Recruiter-fy’ Your Résumé

-Whether you’re early in your career or an experienced professional, finding employment begins with writing a strong résumé.
-Prioritizing what experience is most relevant to include can be a challenge, but here are some tips to get you started:
+Whether you’re in marketing or manufacturing, finding employment begins with writing a résumé.
+For those early in their careers, prioritizing what experience is most relevant to include can be a challenge.
+Here are some tips from our Project Opportunity tool box to get you started:

-1. Brainstorm: We call it the ‘Information Dump’.
+- Brainstorm: We call it the ‘Information Dump’.
 Make a list of all your experiences.
-Are you a mid-career level candidate?
-Think about relevant projects, recognitions, awards and achievements, special assignments, and certifications you’ve earned.
-Are you early in your career?
-Consider school projects, internships, and volunteer work.
-After you have compiled a large list, work to cut it down and edit.
+Are you an early-career or entry-level candidate?
+Think back to relevant coursework, academic awards and achievements, volunteer work, fraternity/sorority affiliations, clubs, student government, community activism, and athletic team participation.
+After you have compiled a large list, work to cut down and edit.

-2. Research: Learn the company well enough so that your résumé can reflect those same aspects of culture, formality, and values.
-Most companies have an “Our Culture” or “Our Story” link right on their website.
+- Research: Learn the company well enough so that you can reflect in your résumé those same aspects of culture, formality, and values.
+Pro tip: most companies have an “Our Culture” or “Our Story” link right on their website.
 Some websites will even share details about the team you will join.
 Start there.

-3. Decide: Adjust your résumé to reflect the qualifications and skills of the job to which you are applying.
-Look for keywords from the primary responsibilities and required qualifications section of the job description and include them in your résumé.
+- Decide: Adjust your résumé to reflect the qualifications and skills of the job to which you are applying.
+Pro tip: look for keywords from the job responsibilities and qualifications section of the job description and include them in your résumé.
 List experience in reverse chronological order—newest to oldest.
 If you don’t have a ton of work history, that’s okay!
 You can still list your relevant experiences you brainstormed above.

-4. Format: Résumé reviewing can be somewhat subjective depending on the company and business needs.
+- Format: Résumé reviewing can be somewhat subjective based on the recruiter, company, and business needs.
 Generally speaking: